top of page

 • Family and portrait sessions

 But taking photos is only one part of the job.
+Behind the camera, I’m also engaged in various tasks, such as:

-• planning sessions and timelines
+• Planning sessions and timelines

-• helping clients feel comfortable and confident
+• Helping clients feel comfortable and confident

-• editing photos on the computer
+• Editing photos on the computer

-• organizing files and backing everything up
+• Organizing files and backing everything up

-• answering emails and scheduling
+• Answering emails and scheduling

-• updating my website and social media
+• Updating my website and social media

-A photographer isn’t just an artist — they’re also a small business owner.
+A photographer isn’t just an artist; they’re also a small business owner.

-happy newly married couple holding each other on a fall colored bridge.
+Happy newly married couple holding each other on a fall-colored bridge.

 What a “Typical Day” Can Look Like